Modal Alternatives

 Migration steps

-2. Set up Kubernetes namespace and migrate workloads via Helm charts.
+2. Set up a Kubernetes namespace and port your Modal workloads to Helm charts.

 3. Configure persistent volumes and object storage.

-5. Cancel Modal for training and high-utilization inference if CoreWeave covers them.
+5. Cancel Modal for production training and high-utilization inference once CoreWeave covers them.

-Not for: CoreWeave is the wrong fit for solo developers, dev workloads, or serverless event-driven inference; Modal, Replicate, or Lambda Labs cover those better.
+Not for: CoreWeave is the wrong fit for solo developers, prototyping, or anyone whose appeal of Modal was the serverless deploy experience; RunPod, Replicate, or staying on Modal cover those better.

 Paid plans from $100,000.00/mo